18 Apr 7 Exercises to control your child’s anger

 You must teach your child to inhale slowly to a count of 5, pause for two-three counts and exhale in a similar manner, every time he is furious.
 Repeating this sequence will dissipate his anger and will lead to maximum relaxation.

 Take your child to an isolated and serene place where he is able to gain control of himself.
 You could offer soothing objects such as books, pens, crayons, a music player, etc so that he can regain his tranquillity.

 Ensure your tiny tot is aware that you sincerely care about his situation and feelings.
-Mere physical presence of a loved one will help him calm down.
+The mere physical presence of a loved one will help him calm down.
 Listening to his feelings and insecurities will allow him to be vulnerable.
-He will also realise a sense of acceptance.
+He will also realize a sense of acceptance.
 A parent should never underestimate the significance of a warm hug or a kiss on the cheek.